nephio-project/docs/user-guide/exercises.md

 [instructions](https://free5gc.org/guide/New-Subscriber-via-webconsole/) on the
 free5gc site, but start at Step 4.

-Once the subscriber is registered, we can deploy UERANSIM:
+Once the subscriber is registered, you can deploy UERANSIM:

 ```bash
 kubectl apply -f test-infra/e2e/tests/007-edge01-ueransim.yaml